Morning Yoga For Beginners:

 Cobra pose is another popularly practiced yoga pose, done in the prone position.
 This is a back-bend type asana.
-Focus of this pose is on the back, core, shoulders and arms.
+Additionally, with a focus of this pose being on the back, core, shoulders and arms.

 1. First begin prone on your mat, belly to the floor.

-2. Place your hands beside your body.
+2. Then, place your hands beside your body.
 Your thumbs are within nipple line or slightly lower, elbows bent.
 Your fingers should be spread wide.